skamsie/Vim101/editing.md

 #### c combinations

-Very similar to the `d` combinations, but also enters normal mode.
+Very similar to the `d` combinations, but also enters insert mode.
 Same combinations as above apply.
 Eg:

 `C`   change until the end of line (delete and enter insert mode)